-A mutual fund is a collection of investment assets such as bonds, stocks, ETFs, other mutual funds, cash, and other securities that are owned by a group of investors and managed by a professional fund manager.
+A mutual fund is a collection of investment assets such as bonds, stocks, ETFs, other mutual funds, cash, and other securities owned by a group of investors and managed by a professional fund manager.

 Mutual funds have been North America’s most popular investment vehicle for decades.
-However, since having to compete with ETFs which have seen increasing adoption and usage by investors (millennials in particular), mutual funds have experienced a significant outflow of funds every year.
+However, since having to compete with ETFs, which have seen increasing adoption and usage by investors (millennials in particular), mutual funds have experienced a significant outflow of funds yearly.

 Types of Mutual Funds